seankmartin/skm-foam/phd/thesis.md

 1. Cool vis with brainrender https://www.biorxiv.org/content/10.1101/2020.02.23.961748v2.full
 2. OR a vis with Inviwo (I have one these lying around).
 3. Make a video/multiple videos on explanations.
 Can use e.g. https://github.com/ManimCommunity/manim.
+4. Pull in all my old notes (where relevant).
+Just make sure not leaving out important sources for my ideas etc. No plagiarising accidentally!

 ## Things to integrate